 The mineral resource is classified as inferred due to the wider space drilling overall.
 Although the mineralized domains are continuous from the current drill spacing, the gold grade continuity from the variograms show shorter ranges than the current drill spacing.
-Thus, a tighter drill spacing of 2/3 of the variogram ranges, representing a drill spacing of 40 m along strike by 30 m down dip would provide mineral resource estimates of greater confidence.
+Thus, a tighter drill spacing of 2/3 of the variogram ranges, representing a drill spacing of approximately 40m along strike by 30m down dip would provide mineral resource estimates of greater confidence.

-Based on the visual and statistical validation tests, the pit-constrained inferred mineral resources of the Powerline and Aurex Hill deposits are considered to be a fair representation of the gold mineralization, as currently understood from the available drill hole information.
+Based on the visual and statistical validation tests, the pit-constrained inferred mineral resources of the Powerline deposit are considered to be a fair representation of the gold mineralization, as currently understood from the available drill hole information.